 After three years of marriage, a couple petitioned a Texas family court for a divorce in 2009.
-For most couples in this position, deciding issues of custody, spousal support and property division are the keys and those who can work out these matters with the help of a divorce attorney at Bertolino LLP can draft a divorce settlement, dissolve their marriages and move on with their lives.
+For most couples in this position, deciding issues of custody, spousal support, and property division are the keys, and those who can work out these matters with the help of a divorce attorney at Bertolino LLP can draft a divorce settlement, dissolve their marriages and move on with their lives.

 Texas Supreme Court Addresses the Issue of Gay Divorce

 Since they cannot end their marriage elsewhere, the men have been fighting for several years to have a Texas court dissolve their legal union.
-A family court judge initially granted the divorce position, arguing that the prohibition on same-sex marriage violated both the equal protection and due process clause of the Constitution.
+A family court judge initially granted the divorce position, arguing that the prohibition on same-sex marriage violated the equal protection and due process clause of the Constitution.
 This ruling, however, was reversed in 2010 by a three-judge appeals court panel.

-The Supreme Court in the state of Texas will now determine if it is a violation of the men's constitutional rights for Texas not to grant them a divorce.
+The Supreme Court in the state of Texas will now determine if it violates the men’s constitutional rights for Texas not to grant them a divorce.
 The case is one of two that is pending before the Supreme Court, with the other involving a lesbian couple.
 It is one of the first of its kind to be heard by a state supreme court, but it is a problem that is likely to arise frequently in the coming months and years since more than 30 states have bans on same-sex marriage either in their constitution or by statute.